+Asset \$ 400

+Noncontrolling interests \$ 80 1

-\$ 400 Asset \$ 80^{1} Noncontrolling interests Cash 320
+Cash 320

-Acquirer would recognize the noncontrolling interest at its proportionate share of the relative fair value of the asset (\$400 x 20%).
+1 Acquirer would recognize the noncontrolling interest at its proportionate share of the fair value of the asset acquired (\$400 x 20%).

 Previously held interests

 A company may obtain control of an asset or group of assets from an entity in which the company holds a noncontrolling equity interest immediately before consummation of the acquisition.
 ASC 805-50 does not provide guidance on how to account for previously held equity interests.
 We believe that, because the guidance prescribes a cost accumulation approach, the acquiring company should include both the carrying value of the preexisting ownership interest and the cost of the additional ownership interest acquired in the total cost of the asset acquisition.
 We are aware of an alternate view in practice that would result in the remeasurement of the previously held interest at its fair value as of the date of the transaction.